minaandrawos/cryptoapi/README.md

 # CryptoApi
-An HTTP server that provides crypto coin ticker information from several exchanges.
+An HTTP server that provides cryptocoin trading information from several exchanges.
 The service is written in Scala and Finatra

 ### API:
 ```